pmichaillat/pmichaillat.github.io/content/design/b.md

 ---

-## Footer

-The website has a footer, which contains a copyright notice and a "Powered by" notice.
-The footer can be customized by modifying the file `layouts/partials/footer.html`.
-It is possible to hide the footer by setting the parameter `hideFooter` to `true` in the `config.yml` file.

----

 ## Cover images

 Cover images can be specified for all pages.
 The cover image will appear in lists on the website.
 It will also appear if a link to the page is used on social media.